Phoenix Law #1: Where I Come From

 -Where I Come From

 My grandparents (on my mother’s side) made a potent impact on me.
-They both possessed attributes I desired to have.
-I eventually have adapted a few of them unintentionally.
+They both had attributes I desired to have.
+I have adapted a few of them unintentionally.
 Yes, I have placed them on a pedestal, but a humanized pedestal.
-They were vibrant, outgoing sharp, upfront and were quite fashionable.
+They were vibrant, outgoing sharp, upfront and were fashionable.

 My Quintessence, Phoenixes Groomed as Genesis Doves and Long Live Phoenixes has a bit of her essence in it.
 ‘Til this day I spew out her signature phrases or reminisce on her rice “n” peas.
 She supported every event I had and attended every graduation.
-Honestly, I still mourn her death and wish she was able to meet the new amazing people that are in my life.
+I still mourn her death and wish she could to meet the new amazing people in my life.
 I wish she was around for all three of my poetry collections.
 Nonetheless, when it’s your time to leave this earth- it’s time.

 I’m not too sure if my mother has admitted yet, but she is definitely like her Mama!